nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-User enters an appointment that already exists.
+User enters an appointment with the same date and time.

     * 1b1.
 DocTrack shows an error message.